-3.1 | Sequence and structural diversity of the designed Nbs
+Sequence and Structural Diversity of the Designed Nbs

-A total of 16 Nbs were designed by grafting the three CDRs as well as the FRs edge of "sdAbs" (Figure S1a) onto the camelid Nb scaffold (Figure S1b).
-The disulfide bonds of the camelid Nb scaffold were reserved during Nbs design.
-The Clustal Omega (v.1.2.4; Madeira et al., 2019) was used to create the multiple sequence alignment of the designed Nbs (Figure 1a).
+A total of 16 Nbs were designed by grafting the three CDRs as well as the FRs edge of "sdAbs" (Figure S1A) onto the camelid Nb scaffold (Figure S1B).
+The disulfide bonds of the camelid Nb scaffold was reserved during Nbs design.
+The Clustal Omega (v.1.2.4) (Madeira et al., 2019) was used to create the multiple sequence alignment of the designed Nbs (Figure 1A).
 The length and type analysis of the amino acid composing the CDRs indicated the sequence diversity of the designed Nbs.
-Structural models of the 16 Nbs were predicted by comparative modeling method in Modeller (v.9.24; Sali & Blundell, 1993) with suitable templates.
+Structural models of the 16 Nbs were predicted by comparative modeling method in Modeller (v.9.24) (Sali & Blundell, 1993) with suitable templates.
 Statistics on the models are summarized in Table S4.
-Structural alignment of the Nbs models is shown in Figure 1b.
-As expected, the four FRs are almost the same while the major difference of the 16 Nbs models is in the three CDRs, especially the CDR3 showing significant structure diversity, which is highly consistent with their sequences (Robert & Gouet, 2014).
+Structural alignment of the Nbs models was shown in Figure 1B.
+As expected, the four FRs are almost the same while the major difference of the 16 Nbs models are in the three CDRs, especially the CDR3 showing significant structures diversity, which is highly consistent with their sequences (Robert & Gouet, 2014).

-3.2 | Construction of the initial structures of Nbs-RBD complexes
+Construction of the Initial Structures of Nbs-RBD Complexes

-The initial structures of Nbs in complex with RBD were constructed using the 16 prepared crystal structures of "sdAb" in complex with SARS-CoV, SARS-CoV-2, and MERS-CoV as references (Figure S2).
-Analysis of the constructed initial structures indicates Nbs contact with the different binding sites of RBD (Figure S4) which could be categorized into three groups by aligning 16 Nbs-RBD complex with ACE2-RBD complex.
-In group I, CS01, CS02, CS03, and CS04 occupy the ACE2 binding site of RBD (Figure S4a).
-In group II, CS05, CS06, CS07, CS08, CS10, CS12, CS13, and CS15 bind to the near-ACE2 binding site of RBD (Figure S4b).
-In group III, CS09, CS11, CS14, and CS16 bind to non-ACE2 binding site RBD (Figure S4c).
+The initial structures of Nbs in complex with RBD were constructed using the 16 prepared crystal structures of "sdAb" in complex with SARS-CoV, SARS-CoV-2 and MERS-CoV as references (Figure S2).
+Analysis of the constructed initial structures indicating Nbs contact with the different binding site of RBD (Figure S4) which could be categorized into three groups by aligning 16 Nbs-RBD complex with ACE2-RBD complex.
+In group I , CS01, CS02, CS03 and CS04 occupy the ACE2 binding site of RBD (Figure S4A).
+In group II , CS05, CS06, CS07, CS08, CS10, CS12, CS13 and CS15 bind to the near-ACE2 binding site of RBD (Figure S4B).
+In group II, CS09, CS11, CS14 and CS16 bind to non-ACE2 binding site RBD (Figure S4C).